thomluther/anker-solix-api/README.md

 [A]pi call display toggle OFF (default) or ON
 Toggle MQTT [S]ession OFF (default) or ON
 [R]eal time MQTT data trigger (Timeout 1 min).
+Only possible if MQTT session is ON [I]mmediate status request.
 Only possible if MQTT session is ON [M]qtt device or Api device (default) display toggle [Q]uit, [ESC] or [CTRL-C] to stop monitor
 ----------------------------------------------------------------------------------------------------